cloudmesh-community/book/chapters/pi/clusters/pi-now.md

 makes using this option easier for initial setup and experimentation with a cluster of Pis.
 You will need to choose whether the Pis will connect to your network through a wired Ethernet connection or through a WiFi connection.
-In either case you can choose to statically assign and IP address or to let each Pi get a dynamic IP address using DHCP.
+In either case you can choose to statically assign an IP address or to let each Pi get a dynamic IP address using DHCP.
 Using DHCP may be easier at first but it can also be a problem if you do not have a monitor connected to the Pi because you then will not know in advance the IP address that is assigned to each Pi.
 Please see the section
-[Discover Pi DHCP Network Addresses](#pi-find-dhcp-ip-address) for details on this procedure.
+[Discover Pi DHCP Network Addresses](#pi-find-dhcp-ip-address) for details on how to find the IP address of a device assigned by DHCP.

-## Private Network Cluster {#pi-private-network-cluster}
+## Private Network Cluster Setup {#pi-private-network-cluster}

 An overview the design of a private Pi cluster is included in the [Network of Pis Configurations](#pi-now-configs) section.
 To complete this setup